RustDT/RustDT/documentation/UserGuide.md

 ##### Content Assist / Open Definition:
 Content Assist (also know as Code Completion, Auto Complete) is invoked with `Ctrl-Space`.
-Content Assist is provided by means of the [Racer](https://github.com/phildawes/racer) tool.
-You must install this tool, and then configure its location in the `Rust` preference page.

 The Open Definition functionality is invoked by pressing F3 in the source editor.
 Open Definition is also available in the editor context menu and by means of editor *hyper-linking* (hold Ctrl and click on a reference with the mouse cursor).

-The [Racer](https://github.com/phildawes/racer) tool is also used to provide this functionality.
+Content Assist and Open Definition are provided by means of the [Racer](https://github.com/phildawes/racer) tool (see the configuration section above).

 > If there is a problem with these operations, and you need a diagnostics log, the output of Racer can be seen in the `RustDT Racer log` console page in the Eclipse Console view.

 ### Launching:
 To run a Rust project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open 'Run' / 'Run Configurations...'.
 Then double click 'Rust Application" to create a new Rust launch, and configure it accordingly.
 You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.